 Mexican Labor News and Analysis is a monthly collaboration of the Mexico City-based Authentic Labor Front and the Pittsburgh-based United Electrical Workers.
 The ONLINE publication looks at labor and social movement issues, often referencing and summarizing Mexican and U.S. media.
 In addition to news stories, the site also issues frequent calls to action.

-The National Council of La Raza (NCLR), the largest national Hispanic civil rights and advocacy organization in the United States, works to improve opportunities for Hispanic Americans.
+UnidosUS, formerly known as National Council of La Raza (NCLR), is the largest national Hispanic civil rights and advocacy organization in the United States, works to improve opportunities for Hispanic Americans.
 Although Hispanics, especially Mexican Americans and Puerto Ricans, participated in the civil rights movement, they did not gain widespread media coverage or national visibility for their efforts.
 NCLR was eventually created in response to a clear need for more local, grassroots programmatic and advocacy organizations, for a source of ongoing technical assistance to help coordinate and strengthen the work of local groups, and for national advocacy on behalf of Mexican Americans.

 The Tejano Entertainers & Music Association (TEMA) was founded to offer new visions, new directions, and new horizons for the Tejano entertainment and music industry in the new millenium.